A Very Potter Senior Year: Synopsis

-A Very Potter Senior Year draws heavily upon the Chamber of Secrets and Half-Blood Prince novels.

 Act I

 Luna Lovegood and Neville Longbottom wander the Department of Mysteries, chased by Death Eaters.
-The Death Eaters manage to retrieve Tom Riddle's diary from a safe in the Ministry, but this is taken from them by Ron, who rescues Luna and Neville.
+The Death Eaters retrieve Tom Riddle's diary from a safe in the Ministry, but this is taken from them by Ron, who rescues Luna and Neville.
 The three join Hermione outside the Room of Death, but are again surrounded by foes ("This Is The End").
-Harry appears and rescues the group, aided by Kingsley Shacklebolt and the Wizard Cops.
-Mad-Eye Moody enters the scene, who Harry reveals to be the Death Eater Barty Crouch Jr. in disguise.
-Crouch is apprehended by the Wizard Cops, but leaves Harry with the ominous message that, with Voldemort defeated, Harry's importance to the wizarding world will fade.
+Harry appears and rescues the group.
+Mad-Eye Moody enters the scene, who Harry reveals to be Barty Crouch Jr. Crouch is apprehended by the Wizard Cops.
+Crouch leaves Harry with the ominous message that with the Death Eater's gone, his fame will fade.

-Later at the Burrow, Harry presents his girlfriend, Ginny, with Riddle's diary, not knowing its powers.
-Ron complains to Harry that Hermione has become obsessed with the writings of Gilderoy Lockhart, and that the two have not kissed since the events of A Very Potter Musical.
-At the breakfast table, Ron is given the keys to the family car, and he flies Harry, Hermione, and Ginny to Hogwarts to start the school year ("Senior Year").
-Ron crash lands into the Herbology greenhouse, destroying the crop of mandrakes and killing Professor Sprout.
-Professor McGonagall enters and threatens to expel the students, however Draco Malfoy provides an alibi framing Dora the Explorer and the four students escape punishment.
-Despite this, Harry refuses to acknowledge Draco's friendship.
+Harry presents his girlfriend, Ginny, with Riddle's diary.
+Ron reveals his insecurities in his and Hermione's relationship because she hasn't kissed him in several years.
+Harry realizes he doesn't know what to do after leaving Hogwarts.
+Ron is given the keys to the family car, and he flies Harry, Hermione, and Ginny to Hogwarts to start the school year ("Senior Year").
+They crash the car, killing Professor Sprout and the school's mandrakes, but Draco saves them from expulsion by headmaster McGonagall.
+Despite this, Harry refuses to acknowledge him as a friend.

 In the Great Hall, Harry and Draco are announced as the two candidates for the coming Head Boy election.
-Gilderoy Lockhart is announced to be the new Defence Against the Dark Arts teacher, much to the delight of Hermione and the other students ("Wizard Of The Year").
-Lockhart quickly proves more popular than even Harry, who in turn tries unsuccessfully to maintain his position as favorite among the student body.
-Harry consequently ends his relationship with Ginny, who turns to the diary for comfort.
-The diary contains the last remaining piece of Riddle's soul and, in the first of several flashbacks, Riddle shows Ginny his first encounter with Dumbledore while still living in a Muggle orphanage ("Always Dance").
-Ginny quickly falls under Riddle's spell.
+Gilderoy Lockhart is announced to be the new Defence Against the Dark Arts teacher and is quickly proven to be more popular then Harry ("Wizard Of The Year").
+Believing it as a cause for his loss in popularity, Harry ends his relationship with Ginny, who turns to the diary for comfort.
+The diary shows her a flashback of Dumbledore first meeting Tom Riddle at an orphanage and Riddle's first day at Hogwarts; Ginny quickly falls under Riddle's spell ("Always Dance").

-Hermione waits in line to receive an autograph from Lockhart, who tasks her with writing Harry's biography.
+Hermione reveals her passion for fanfiction to Lockhart and he commissions her to write essays for each of Harry's school years.
 Draco and Harry begin their preparations for the coming Head Boy election, when Harry suddenly overhears the Basilisk.
-Just then, a scream is heard, and the group discovers Colin Creevey and an entranced Ginny in front of a message written in blood.
-Colin has been petrified, while Ginny quickly awakens and exits the scene, her hands covered in blood.
-The message declares that the Chamber of Secrets has been opened, and Harry sees the dangerous situation as an opportunity to regain his popularity among the students.
+The group discovers Colin Creevey and an entranced Ginny in front of a message written in blood.
+The message declares that the Chamber of Secrets has been opened, and Harry sees the situation as an opportunity to regain his popularity among the students.